 Experience a Magnificent Color Show from the Water

-For a bit more adventure, book a trip with Pictured Rocks Kayaking where you’ll see the most beautiful parts of the park up close.
+For a bit more adventure, book a trip with Pictured Rocks Kayaking and see the most beautiful parts of the park as you paddle up close after launching into Lake Superior from a boat.
 Both tours include the most iconic landmarks of Pictured Rocks including the Grand Island East Channel Lighthouse, Miners Castle, Chapel Rock, Lovers Leap, and more!